Brismuth-Apps-LLC/bulk-texter-lite/support.md

 # Bulk Texter Lite - Support

 ## Current Issue: fillNumberInput
-Google recently made some changes to Google Voice which required an update to the code in Bulk Texter Lite.
-The changes are currently in progress for Bulk Texter Lite, but the issue is now resolved in [Bulk Texter Pro](https://www.bulktexterpro.com).
+Google made some changes to Google Voice which required an update to the code in Bulk Texter Lite.
+The issue is now resolved in both [Bulk Texter Pro](https://www.bulktexterpro.com) and in the latest version of [Bulk Texter Lite](https://github.com/Brismuth-Apps-LLC/bulk-texter-lite/blob/main/README.md#update-it).

 See https://github.com/Brismuth-Apps-LLC/bulk-texter-lite/issues/236 for more info.